 Change of Status: Credit-free students may become degree students by applying for a change of status at the Admissions Office.
-An official application, a \$20 application fee and a high school transcript reflecting date of graduation are required.
+An official application, a \$20 application fee, a high school transcript reflecting date of graduation and, if applicable, proof of measles and rubella immunization are required.
 In addition, official transcripts from college(s) attended should be sent directly to the Admissions Office.
 A copy of a secondary equivalency certificate or general education diploma should be submitted if an individual has one of these instead of a high school diploma.